-“If you really don’t know the answer to a question just say, ‘I really don’t know the answer.’”
+“If you do not know the answer to a question, just say, ‘I do not know the answer.’”

 “Save your negative-type questions, such as ‘What do you not like about this firm?’ until after you receive an offer.
-That way, we can’t ding you for being negative.”
+That way, we cannot ding you for being negative.”

 “Remember that partners are joint owners in the firm—when someone points out weaknesses in their firm, they take it personally.”

-“Associates are more honest when they’re speaking with you outside the actual office.”
+“Associates are more honest when they are speaking with you outside the actual office.”

-“Assume that everything you say to each interviewer will be discussed and compared by each of the interviewers when you're gone and scrutinized for inconsistencies.”
+“Assume that everything you say to each interviewer will be discussed and compared by each of the interviewers when you are gone and scrutinized for inconsistencies.”

-“If an interviewer initiates a debate on a legal issue, don’t get too passionate and heated about defending your position.
+“If an interviewer initiates a debate on a legal issue, do not get too passionate and heated about defending your position.
 Remain calm, composed, and focus on making logical sense.”

 “Realize that the law firm needs you as much as you need them: Don't come across as needy or having low self-esteem.”

-“Unlike interviews during law school, remember that the firm really needs help because they can’t handle their workload.”
+“Unlike interviews during law school, remember that the firm needs help because they cannot handle their workload.”